Adjoint Systems for Optimal Control from Pontryagin to Wikipedia

 I. Lagrange form

 We get rid of the costs that are put on the terminal values by introducing a variable $\tilde x$.
-Thus the optimal control problem no reads:
+Thus the optimal control problem now reads:

-$$ \mathcal J:=\int_{t_0}^{t_1} \tilde x + \frac{1}{2}(g_1^2+g_2^2) ;dt \to \min $$
+$$ \mathcal J:=\int_{t_0}^{t_1} \tilde x + \frac{1}{2}(g_1^2+g_2^2) \;dt \to \min $$

 subject to

-$$ \begin{aligned} \dot {\tilde x} &= 0, \\\\ \dot \theta &= \frac{p}{mL^2},\\\\ \dot p &= -mg_1L\cos \theta - mg_2L\sin \theta. \end{aligned} $$
+$$ \begin{aligned} \dot {\tilde x} &= 0, \\ \dot \theta &= \frac{p}{mL^2},\\ \dot p &= -mg_1L\cos \theta - mg_2L\sin \theta. \end{aligned} $$

-with one end condition
+with one terminal condition

 $$ \tilde x(t_1) = \frac{1}{2(t_1-t_0)}(\theta(t_1)^2+p(t_1)^2), $$